Onit Documentation

 • DELETE: Used to delete a resource.

-For the purposes of this tutorial set the Call property to GET.
+For this tutorial, set the Call property to GET.

-1. By default, the headers property will be `accept:json`.
-This will only change if there are specific header requirements for your API endpoint.
-For now, we will leave `accept:json`.
+1. By default, the headers property will be `accept:json.` This will only change if your API endpoint has specific header requirements.
+For now, we will leave `accept:json.`

 1. Enter parameters in the Liquid Params property.
 This property accepts parameter key:value pairs where the value may be Liquid.
 Our API does not require any Liquid Params so we will leave this property blank.